Skip to main content

 What is long-term disability insurance?

 Long-term disability insurance is a benefit for faculty and staff that pays 60 percent of your annual base pay, up to a maximum monthly benefit of $33,000.
 There is a six-month waiting period before you are eligible to receive benefit payments.
-Vanderbilt pays for basic long-term disability which covers the first $24,000 of your annual base pay.
-You can pay for full long-term disability, which covers the portion of your annual base pay above $24,000.
+Vanderbilt pays for long-term disability base insurance which covers the first $24,000 of your annual base pay.
+You can pay for long-term disability buy-up coverage, which covers the portion of your annual base pay above $24,000.
 If you make more than $24,000 per year, you are automatically enrolled in full coverage but can waive it at any time in My VU Benefits.
 You will still be covered by the base coverage Vanderbilt provides at no cost to you.
 Long-term disability also includes a 10 percent pretax monthly contribution to your Vanderbilt University Retirement Plan account if you participate.

-How does long-term disability insurance work with PTO and short term disability insurance?
+How does long-term disability insurance work with PTO and short-term disability insurance?

 Long-term disability can work in conjunction with PTO and/or short-term disability insurance.
 If you have short-term disability, our insurance provider MetLife will automatically start a long-term disability claim on your behalf when the short-term disability benefit period ends (24 weeks).